CarlosAMolina/cmoli.es/src/blog/2025-01-09-python-importar-una-clase-de-diferentes-modos-genera-distintos-objetos/text.md

 from subfolder.exceptions import CustomError as FromSubfolderCustomError

-# Modificar sys.path para hacer el import de otra manera.
+# Modify sys.path to make a different import.
 sys.path.append(str(pathlib.Path(__file__).parent.absolute().joinpath("subfolder")))

 from exceptions import CustomError as FromFileCustomError

-# Comprobar que la clase importada de diferente manera no captura la excepción.
+# The class imported in a different way does not capture the exception.
-# El siguiente código hace print de `Captured by FromFileCustomError`.
+# The following code prints `Captured by FromFileCustomError`.
 try:
     raise FromFileCustomError()
 except FromSubfolderCustomError: